dsccommunity/StorageDsc/README.md

 # xStorage

-?The **xStorage** module is a part of the Windows PowerShell Desired State Configuration (DSC) Resource Kit, which is a collection of DSC Resources.
+The **xStorage** module is a part of the Windows PowerShell Desired State Configuration (DSC) Resource Kit, which is a collection of DSC Resources.

 This module contains the **xMountImage, xDisk, and xWaitForDisk** resources.
 The xMountImage resource can be used to mount or unmount an ISO/VHD disk image to the local file system, with simple declarative language.
 The xDisk and xWaitforDisk resources enable you to wait for a disk to become available and then initialize, format, and bring it online using PowerShell DSC.